 Best next move

-If you already ate it
+If you already had cinnamon while pregnant

 Write down